Smoked Lamb Meatballs, made with ground lamb shoulder, are jam-packed with flavor and a offer an awesome way to jazz up

 I never thought I’d be such a lamb fan.
 We never ate it growing up so I guess I was always a little weary of it.
 But I’ve really grown to love and appreciate it’s distinct earthy and slightly gamey, not to mention savory, flavors.
 And it takes to smoke like a champ!
-We’re constantly testing out new ways to enjoy lamb, like these lamb lollipops, or smoked lamb chops, or even smoking an entire lamb shoulder (and pulling it much like you would pulled pork).
+We’re constantly testing out new ways to enjoy lamb, like these lamb lollipops, lamb burgers, or smoked lamb chops, or even smoking an entire lamb shoulder (and pulling it much like you would pulled pork for lamb sliders).

 We recently had dinner with some friends who made some tender and delicious lamb meatballs (thanks, Sara!), which inspired us to experiment with our own smoked lamb meatballs.

 We experimented with quite a few different combinations of flavors for these lamb meatballs.
 Some with heat, some without.
 In this testing we learned that a little bit of heat goes a long way with these, and really takes away from the gamey flavors.
 So we scaled back.
 We also discovered that some sweetness, from baking spices like cinnamon, adds the perfect touch.
 Lamb has such great natural flavors that you really don’t need to add too much to create great meatballs.

 Encouraged by few bottles of Lebanese wines we wanted to try, we decided to go with a loosely Mediterranean influenced spread and make pita sandwiches.
 It’s a great way to stretch your dollar with lamb, and encourages picky eaters to experiment too (our kids love pita sandwiches).

 If you can’t find ground lamb meat, which to be honest is quite rare, ask your butcher to grind up some lamb shoulder for you.
 We called our local grocery store in advance to ask if they’d grind up a few pounds of meat and they had it ready for us by the time we arrived so we didn’t even need to wait around.
 It never hurts to ask!

 Start by setting up your smoker to around 250 degrees (F).